Understanding Radon Risks in Calgary Homes

 Radon is a colorless, odorless gas that comes from the natural decay of uranium found in soil.
-While it exists in varying amounts worldwide, the geological conditions specific to Calgary can lead to higher radon concentrations in some homes.
-Understanding these risks is crucial for all residents, and taking action with testing and mitigation can safeguard your health.
+While it exists in varying amounts worldwide, the geological conditions unique to Calgary can lead to higher radon concentrations in some homes.
+Understanding these risks is crucial for all residents.
+Taking action with testing and mitigation can safeguard your health.

 For Calgary homebuyers, homeowners, and renters alike, knowing the radon levels in your property is essential.
 This post dives into the importance of radon testing and how to mitigate its risks in Calgary homes, offering practical steps to protect yourself and your family.